s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 ### Adding objects to RelationLists

-While you can save the foreign key manually to your DataObject on the "n" side of a 1:n relation, Silverstripe's RelationLists (e.g. HasManyList or ManyManyList) have a handy way to add objects to an existing relation:
+While you can save the foreign key manually to your DataObject on the "n" side of a 1:n relation, Silverstripe CMS gives you a subclass of
+RelationList (e.g. HasManyList or ManyManyList), which has a handy way to add objects to an existing relation:

 ```php
 $juli = Person::get()->byID(11);